FrankRay78/troubleshooting-remote-development-teams/Chapter3.md

 *"A lot of questions result after receiving the document in St. Petersburg which are resolved by in daily Scrum meetings, instant messaging, or email."*<br/><br/>

-Managers who prefer "talking" rather than reading/writing quickly learn to communicate using clear and concise written instructions 😊
+Managers who prefer "talking" rather than reading/writing, will quickly learn to communicate using clear written instructions.